aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_box_introduction.rst

-The transcriptomic vector field encodes dynamical information of pathways connecting different cell types. :ref:`This figure from dynamo paper<lap_theory_dynamo_paper_fig6_b>` :cite:p:`QIU2022` shows developmental path and transition matrix among cell types in hematopoietic stem cell lineages.
-For the development, the developmental paths, connecting progenitors and stable cell types, such as HSCs and megakaryocytes, are characterized by vector field streamlines, where cells need to overcome little to no dynamical barrier.
-On the contrary, the reversed process, dedifferentiation, requires cells to migrate against the streamline, overcome the developmental barrier to eventually become progenitors and reacquire multipotency.
-Stable cell types are attractors that are separated by attractor barriers, and during transdifferentiation processes, cells from one stable attractor overcome these barriers and transverse into another stable attractor.
+The transcriptomic vector field encodes dynamical information of pathways connecting different cell types. :ref:`This figure from the dynamo paper<lap_theory_dynamo_paper_fig6_b>` :cite:p:`QIU2022` shows developmental paths and transition matrix among cell types in hematopoietic stem cell lineages.
+For the developmental paths, the developmental paths, connecting progenitors and stable cell types, such as hematopoietic stem cells, HSCs and megakaryocytes, Meg, are characterized by vector field streamlines, where cells need to overcome little to no dynamical barrier.
+However, the reversed process, dedifferentiation, requires cells to migrate against the streamline, overcome the developmental barrier to eventually become progenitors, and finally reacquire multipotency.
+Stable cell types are attractors that are separated by attractor barriers, and during the transdifferentiation processes, cells from one stable attractor overcome these barriers and transverse into another stable attractor.
 Overcoming the dedifferentiation/transdifferentiation barriers driven by stochasticity